jazsakr/some_bioinformatics/some_HPC_scripting_101.md

 This section assigns **variables** to the **command line arguments**.
 This essentially allows you to use a script as a template with fill-in-the-blank like capabilities.
 When you submit the job through the command line, you will provide information that fills in the blanks, called **command line arguments**.
 You could have as many arguments as you want.

-An example application would be using a script designed in this way: to
+An example application would be using a script designed in this way to:
 - map multiple samples with the same parameters
 - keep the same parameters but change reference genomes
 - and more

 NOTE: order of the command line arguments is **IMPORTANT**!
 In our example, if we want to assign our sample name to the variable `sample`, we must list it as the first command line argument because `$1` means that the first command line argument will be assigned to the variable `sample`.

+* be more clear about where the command line arguments

 For our sample script, the arguments will be written after the script like this:
 ```bash